-This option defines the behaviour of the peak hold indicator, which monitors and marks the peak level reached on each meter across the console.
-Choose from:
+These options defines the behaviour of the peak hold indicator which monitors and marks the peak level reached on each meter across the console:

-- Auto peak hold automatically clears after the Peakhold Time value (see below). - Manual peak hold remains set until you select CLEAR. - Off the peak hold indicator is disabled.
+- Peakhold Mode can be set to: - o Auto peak hold automatically clears after the Peakhold Time value (see below). - o Manual peak hold remains set until you select CLEAR. - o Off the peak hold indicator is disabled. - Peakhold Reset clears the peak hold indicators and reset peak level monitoring. - Peakhold Time sets the peak hold time used in the Auto peak hold mode (see above).
+Set the value in seconds. - Peakhold Colour sets the colour of the peak hold indicator.

-Peakhold Reset

-This option clears the peak hold indicators and reset peak level monitoring.

-Peakhold Time

-This option sets the peak hold time used in the Auto peak hold mode (see above).
-Set the value in seconds.

-Peakhold Colour

-This option sets the colour of the peak hold indicator.